kaydenwilliams/kaydenwilliams/README.md

 ### Hi, I’m @kaydenwilliams👋

-Currently pursuing a Master's degree in Computer Science to establish a robust foundation and specialize in both Front-End and Back-End development, with additional interests in software architecture and exploring artificial intelligence applications.
-Aiming to excel as a Full-Stack Software Developer/Engineer/Programmer.
+Aspiring software engineering intern with a strong foundation in computer science principles, problem-solving, and software development practices, complemented by hands-on experience in both front-end and back-end development through training and personal projects.
+Interested in software architecture and exploring real-world applications of artificial intelligence.

 ### 🖥️ Tech Stack: